 - There can also be situations where the child is afraid to go to bathrooms outside of his own home.
 In that case, with the parent’s help, have the child gradually begin to get comfortable using a bathroom at a friend’s house or at the mall, for example, so that he gets desensitized to a fear of strange bathrooms.

-Get a note from the doctor
+Get a note from the healthcare provider

 Some doctors have a standard letter that they will write to the school saying that the child has a gastrointestinal disorder that requires him or her to use the bathroom more frequently.